-Provides free, short-term and confidential services focused on developing and educating students about mental health and wellness including teaching skills that help them self-reflect, problem solve, cope with difficult emotions, and establish healthy relationships and interactions with others.
+Our Counseling Services unit provides free, short-term and confidential services focused on developing and educating students about mental health and wellness including teaching skills that help them self-reflect, problem solve, cope with difficult emotions, and establish healthy relationships and interactions with others.

-Provides a safe, confidential, respectful place for students to receive access to free basic health services and education for a healthy lifestyle.
+The Holy Family University Health Center provides a safe, confidential, respectful place for students to receive access to free basic health services and education for a healthy lifestyle.

-Oversees the University's process in regard to review, investigation, and resolution of reports of sexual harassment and sex- and gender-based misconduct, and coordinates compliance.
+The Title IX Coordinator oversees the University's process in regard to review, investigation, and resolution of reports of sexual harassment and sex- and gender-based misconduct, and coordinates compliance.